jaedync/ntsmonitor/README.md

 <h1 align="center">LETU Network Services Status Monitor</h1>

 <p align="center">
-  This is a status monitoring application built using Meraki API, Flask for the backend, and React for the frontend.
+  This is a status monitoring application built using Meraki and Verkada APIs, Flask for the backend, and React for the frontend.
 The application is designed to provide real-time status updates for Letourneau's cloud managed devices, which is especially useful in a network monitoring context.
 </p>

 ## 🚀 Features